Annotate images in TextEdit on Mac

 Click to rotate an item to the left.
 Continue clicking to keep rotating.

-To rotate an item to the right, press and hold the Option key, then click until you’ve finished rotating the item.
+To rotate an item to the right, press and hold the Option key, then click until you’re done rotating the item.

 Hide part of an image or document.
 Drag the white corner handles until just the area you want to keep is shown within the frame’s border.
 You can also drag the frame to reposition it.
 When you’re ready, click Crop.